Jordan Mackampa

 Jordan Mackampa (born 26 April 1994) is a British-Congolese musician.
 His first album Foreigner was released in March 2020.

 Biography

-Mackampa was born in the Democratic Republic of the Congo in 1994, and French is his first language.
+Mackampa was born in Zaire in 1994, and French is his first language.
 He and his mother moved to London in 1995.

 Mackampa began playing guitar and composing songs at the age of 12.

 He attended the Cardinal Wiseman Catholic School in Coventry.
 As a teenager, he would record music in a studio in the neighbourhood youth center.
 He went on to study music at the University of Northampton.
 Mackampa has named soul singers such as Marvin Gaye and Bill Withers as shaping his musical style.